John Thornton's Home Page

 About Me

 Welcome to John Thornton’s Home page.
 My professional teaching and research career began in 1994 when I enrolled in an Honours degree at Griffith University in Australia.
-After completing a PhD in Artificial Intelligence in 2000 I became a full-time academic and now hold positions as an Adjunct Associate Professor at Griffith University’s Institute for Integrated and Intelligent Systems and as an Honorary Reader at the University of Sussex’s Department of Informatics in the UK.
+After completing a PhD in Artificial Intelligence, I continued at Griffith as full-time academic until returning to the UK in 2015.
+I continue to work as a PhD supervisor and hold an Adjunct Associate Professor position at Griffith University’s Institute for Integrated and Intelligent Systems.

 About This Site